Fair pie-cutting

 The fair pie-cutting problem is a variation of the fair cake-cutting problem, in which the resource to be divided is circular.

 As an example, consider a birthday cake shaped as a disk.
 The cake should be divided among several children such that no child envies another child (as in a standard cake-cutting problem), with the additional constraint that the cuts must be radial, so that each child receives a circular sector.

 A possible application of the pie model might be for dividing an island’s shoreline into connected lots.

-Another possible application is in division of periodic time, such as dividing a daily cycle into "on-call" periods.
+Another is in division of periodic time, such as dividing a daily cycle into "on-call" periods.

 Model

 A pie is usually modeled as the 1-dimensional interval [0,2π] (or [0,1]), in which the two endpoints are identified.

 This model was introduced in 1985 and later in 1993.

 Every procedure for fair cake-cutting can also be applied to cutting a pie by just ignoring the fact that the two endpoints are identified.
 For example, if the cake-cutting procedure yielded a division in which Alice receives [0,1/3] and the George receives [1/3,1], then we would give Alice a circular sector of 120 degrees and George the remaining sector with 240 degrees.

 Pie cutting becomes more interesting when we consider questions of efficiency, since in pie-cutting more divisions are possible.